rogeriotaques/vue-start-kit/readme.md

 Hooray! 🎉 At this point we should be up and running.

-From now on, everything you change in the `source-code` will trigger an imediate update on the browser (_without refresh_) preserving the current state of your newly created app.
+From now on, everything you change in the `source-code` will trigger an immediate update on the browser (_without refresh_) preserving the current state of your newly created app.

 ## Building for production